2024 MOG Scripture

 What's Up Guys' Side

-We had an epic time with you guys this summer and we loved sharing the incredible things the Lord has been doing in our lives.
-We hope your time at camp with your counselors was sick, full of learning and good vibes.
-We hope you were able to dive deeper into your relationship with the Lord and take home some major insights from MOG, Roundup, and Cabin Time, but also just from talking with your counselors and each other.
+We had an amazing time with you this summer and thoroughly enjoyed sharing the incredible ways the Lord has been working in our lives.
+We hope your experience at camp with your counselors was enriching, filled with learning and positivity.
+We trust you had the opportunity to deepen your relationship with the Lord and gained significant insights from MOG, Roundup, and Cabin Time, as well as from conversations with your counselors and each other.

-We hope you’ll keep our MOG verse, Romans 12: 9-12, in mind this year.
-It’s all about keeping it real and showing love in everything we do.
-In a world full of distractions, this verse reminds us to stay true to God and His ways.
-We’re throwing down the same challenge to you.
+We hope you will keep our MOG verse, Joshua 22:5, in mind this year.
+It emphasizes the importance of being clinging to the Lord in all we do.
+In a world full of distractions, this verse serves as a reminder to stay true to God and His ways.
+We challenge you to uphold these principles.

-We’re stoked for you to seek out new opportunities to your relationship with the Lord.
-Whether you’re exploring nature with your friends at home, diving deep into the Word, or just spending some personal time with God, we know any effort you put in will be totally worth it.
-And now that camp has wrapped up and you’re back to the daily grind, we’re throwing down another challenge: take the next couple of weeks to soak in and meditate on the after-camp MOG scriptures.
-We hope they hit you just as hard as they hit us!
+We are excited for you to seek out new opportunities to strengthen your relationship with the Lord.
+Whether you are exploring nature with friends, delving deeply into the Word, or spending personal time with God, any effort you invest will be immensely rewarding.
+As camp has concluded and you return to your daily routines, we encourage you to take the next couple of weeks to meditate on the after-camp MOG scriptures.
+We hope they impact you as profoundly as they did us.

-These past two weeks have been a total blast, and we can’t wait to hang out with you again next summer!
+These past two weeks have been a wonderful experience, and we eagerly look forward to seeing you again next summer.

 What is MOG?